The Teichm\"uller and Riemann Moduli Stacks: The Kuranishi stack.

-is analytic.
-We encode these maps in the translation groupoid
+is a well defined analytic map.
+Observe that $\text{Hol}_f$ fixes $J_0$.
+We want to encode all these maps \eqref{Aut0action} in an analytic groupoid

-\begin{remark} There is a subtle point which is worth to be remarked here.
-Although it is the case in many examples, the groupoid \eqref{tgdef} does not in general describe a local $G$-action.
+\begin{remark} Although it is the case in many examples, the groupoid \eqref{tgdef} will not in general describe a local $G$-action.
 This comes from the fact that there is no reason for $J(g\circ h)$ to equal $(Jg)h$.
 In particular, there is no reason for the isotropy groups of the groupoid to be subgroups of $ \text{Aut}^0(X_0)$.
-They are just submanifolds. \end{remark} We notice that the associated stack is a local moduli space (also called a universal deformation space) for germs of deformations of $X_0$.
-This is a direct consequence of Theorem \ref{KuranishiTheorem} and the following Lemma. \begin{lemma} If $W$ is a small enough neighborhood of $0$ in $L_0$, then there exist an open and connected neighborhood $T$ of the identity in $\text{\rm Aut}^0(X_0)$ and an open and connected neighborhood $D$ of the identity in $\text{\rm Diff}^0(X)$ such that
+They are just submanifolds.
+Hence we will need some work to define it precisely. \end{remark} We start with the following Lemma.
+We recall that $W_0$ is the neighborhood of $0$ in $L_0$ appearing in Hypothesis \ref{squarehyp}. \begin{lemma} We have \begin{enumerate} \item [(i)] If $W_0$ is small enough, then there exist an open and connected neighborhood $T_0$ of the identity in $\text{\rm Aut}^0(X_0)$ and an open and connected neighborhood $D_0$ of the identity in $\text{\rm Diff}^0(X)$ such that